Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance in case of symmetric losses in idler modes and

-Modes $a_2$ and $b_2$ interfere on a beam splitter and the resulting output modes are projected onto $\ket{k,S-k}_{d_1,d_2}$.
-Let $S$ denote the total number of photons registered behind the BS.
-In the ideal case, it is equal to the total number of photons in the remaining modes $a_1$ and $b_1$.
+Modes $a_2$ and $b_2$ interfere on a beam splitter and the resulting output modes are projected onto $\ket{k,\sigma-k}_{d_2,d_1}$.
+In the ideal case, the total number of photons registered behind the BS, $\sigma$, is equal to the total number of photons, $S$, in the remaining modes $a_1$ and $b_1$.
 The state created in modes $a_1$ and $b_1$ takes the form

-where $\mathcal{N}^2=\frac{\cosh^4g}{\tanh^{2S}g}$.
+where $\mathcal{N}^2=\frac{\cosh^4g}{\tanh^{2\sigma}g}$.
 This simplifies to